Bet On Michigan State Spartans Football

 Betting on Spartans games are a fun experience.
 There’s lots to find on the betting menu, too, so don’t be shy about spreading your wings.
 Here’s a look at two other popular ways to get in on the action.

 Props are additional wagering opportunities for individual games.
 They’re based on events that might arise during a contest or at its conclusion.
 Here’s a peek at some of the prop bet offerings you might see.
-Note that in Michigan, you can only wager on collegiate props involving teams, not individual player stats.
+In Michigan, you are able to wager on individual player props for college football.
+You can also wager on team props for the game.